If you have specific questions that are not answered below, please email them to firstname.lastname@example.org.

-The sustainability section should include details on how the work will continue after the seed funding ends.
+Within the allocated word count, the sustainability section should include details on how the work will continue after the seed funding ends.
 It is important that all initiatives are self-sustaining.
 If a project has a definitive end that corresponds to when funding ends, please note this in the application’s sustainability section.

 Are there assessment standards to determine the effectiveness of the program?

-The Principal Investigator is expected to define, in the application, how effectiveness and/or impact of their proposed project will be evaluated.
+The Principal Investigator is expected to define in the application how effectiveness and/or impact of their proposed project will be evaluated.

 How can Pitt Seed Project funding be spent?

-Funds can be used to offset Pitt faculty and staff members’ time, temporary workers, travel, capital purchases, consulting, software, and other expenses needed to successfully implement the project.
+Funds can be used to offset Pitt faculty and staff members’ time, temporary workers, travel, capital purchases, consulting, software and other expenses needed to successfully implement the project.
 Because of the limited duration, funds cannot be used to hire new Pitt faculty or staff.
-Award funds must be expended in accordance with University policy.
+Award funds must be expended in accordance with University policies.
 Supplemental, overtime and temporary wages are subject to tax reporting and withholding, but are not eligible for defined contribution deductions or matching.